-Sixteen-year-old Dmitri Moua has long been involved in the performing arts, singing and dancing in theater.
+Dmitri Moua has long been involved in the performing arts, singing and dancing in theater.
 But a couple of summers ago, he attended a dance tryout with a friend and discovered a whole new world of enjoyment, self-expression, and teamwork.
 Dmitri has since studied and practiced jazz, kick, and several other dance techniques, and for him, dance builds his self-confidence and sense of belonging.

 But when Dmitri wanted to join his school’s competitive dance team, he was told he could not, because he is a boy.

-Dmitri is understandably disappointed and frustrated.
+Dmitri was understandably disappointed and frustrated.

 “I’m really competitive, and I love winning and losing, and learning from mistakes,” Dmitri says.
 “And I can’t do that if I’m just sitting on the sidelines.”

-Dmitri’s mother Bao Xiong says out of all other sports and activities he has tried, dance is where he shines—inside and out.
+Dmitri’s mother, Bao Xiong, says out of all other sports and activities he has tried, dance is where he shines—inside and out.

 “It’s really hurtful to see him like this,” Bao said.
 “When your kids grow up, and you tell them ‘you can be whatever you want, you can do whatever you want, and then they want to do something and you can’t do it because the Minnesota league doesn’t allow you because of your gender?
 It makes me sad to see that.”